quicwg/base-drafts/draft-ietf-quic-tls.md

 In {{quic-tls-handshake}}, symbols mean:

 * "<" and ">" enclose stream numbers.

-* "@" indicates the key phase that is currently used for protecting QUIC packets.
+* "@" indicates the keys that are used for protecting the QUIC packet (C = cleartext, with integrity only; 0 = 0-RTT keys; 1 = 1-RTT keys).

 * "(" and ")" enclose messages that are protected with TLS 0-RTT handshake or application keys.

 * "{" and "}" enclose messages that are protected by the TLS Handshake keys.

 If 0-RTT is not attempted, then the client does not send packets protected by the 0-RTT key (@0).
-In that case, the only key transition on the client is from unprotected packets (@C) to 1-RTT protection (@1), which happens after it sends its final set of TLS handshake messages.
+In that case, the only key transition on the client is from cleartext packets (@C) to 1-RTT protection (@1), which happens after it sends its final set of TLS handshake messages.

+Note: the client uses two different types of cleartext packet during the handshake.
+The Client Initial packet carries a TLS ClientHello message; the remainder of the TLS handshake is carried in Client Cleartext packets.

 The server sends TLS handshake messages without protection (@C).
 The server transitions from no protection (@C) to full 1-RTT protection (@1) after it sends